ArmorDarks/xpand/README.md

 xpand
 =====

-> jQuery pluging for accordions and expanding blocks
+> jQuery plugin for accordions and expanding blocks

 Displays target on `this` click and hides on another.